 Your Move is a community and organisation-based behaviour change program run by the Department of Transport that supports its members to reduce their car use and take up more walking, bike riding, and public transport trips to get around.
 This website supports the program by providing you with relevant information, support, and a platform to plan activities and earn points to spend in our Rewards Shop.

-The below Frequently Asked Questions (FAQ) cover the essential elements of the program.
+The below Frequently Asked Questions (FAQ) cover the essential elements of the program and website.
 If you can't find the answer you're looking for, please contact the Your Move team.

 I've registered my organisation.
 What do I do next?

 Here's some things you should do next: